first-try-software/navigable/README.md

 <td>

 **Navigable**<br>
 A stand-alone tool for isolating business logic from external interfaces and cross-cutting concerns.
 Navigable composes self-configured command and observer objects to allow you to extend your business logic without modifying it.
-Navigable is compatible with any Ruby-based application development framework, including Rails and Hanami.
+Navigable is compatible with any Ruby-based application development framework, including Rails, Hanami, and Sinatra.

 </td>
 </tr>